Assistant Professor - ClinicalDirector, Center for Public Health PracticeDirector, Master of Public Health Program for Experienced Professionals

-Andrew Wapner, DO, MPH is the Director of the Center for Public Health Practice (CPHP), the Director of the Master of Public Health Program for Experienced Professionals and a Clinical Assistant Professor of Public Health in the Ohio State College of Public Health (CPH).
+Andrew Wapner, DO, MPH is the Director of the Center for Public Health Practice (CPHP), the Director of the online Master of Public Health Program for Experienced Professionals and a Clinical Assistant Professor of Public Health in the Ohio State College of Public Health (CPH).

 As a practicing pediatrician with more than 7 years of public health and health policy experience, his primary interest lies in population health planning through integration of health care and public health, with a focus on social and physical environments and their impact on health status.
 During his time as chronic disease medical director at the Ohio Department of Health, he lead the creation of the state's first chronic disease prevention and reduction plan and the plan's implementation collaborative.
 He also served on several statewide advisory groups, including the Health Policy Institute of Ohio's Health Value Measurement Dashboard and Prevention and Public Health Advisory Groups.